StructInf/StructInf.github.io/pages/download.md

 Links to download data.

 The data are packed according to the number of nodes in the graph and the type of simulation.
+Will include larger graphs in the future.

 ### a) Trajectories with Springs Simulation